National Defence Forces: Role

 The force acts in an infantry role, directly fighting against rebels on the ground and running counter-insurgency operations in coordination with the Syrian Army, which provides them with logistical and artillery support.

 The force was reported to be 60,000-strong as of June 2013 and grew to 100,000 by August.
 The NDF is composed mainly of members of the Alawite and Shia sects of Islam and are loyal to the Syrian Government and the Syrian president Bashar al-Assad.

 Units mostly operate in their local areas, although members can also choose to take part in army operations.
 Others have claimed that the NDF does most of the fighting because NDF members, as locals, have a strong knowledge of the region.

 Struggling with reliability and issues with defections, officers of the Syrian Army increasingly prefer the part-time volunteer reserves of the NDF, who they regard as more motivated and loyal, over regular army conscripts to conduct infantry operations.
 An officer in Homs, who asked not to be identified, said the army was increasingly playing a logistical and directive role, while NDF fighters act as combatants on the ground.

 On 20 February 2018, NDF battalions volunteered to support the Afrin canton against the Turkish-led operation against Afrin.
 More recently the NDF has been criticized for escalation and aggressiveness with the YPG and SDF in the cities of Qamishli and across the ANES Al-Hasakah, but mediation later ended the skirmishes.

-An NDF militia from Mhardeh, led by Sami Al-Wakil, has been accused of war crimes, for instance massacres in Halfaya in December 2012 and Kfar Hod in March 2013, and in Al-Lataminah where it has been reported to be responsible for 200 civilian deaths in artillery fire from a hill it occupied, and of recruiting child soldiers.
+An NDF militia from the Christian town of Mhardeh in Hama governorate, led by Sami Al-Wakil, has been accused of war crimes, through attacks on the neighboring Sunni towns of Halfaya in December 2012 and Kfar Hod in March 2013, and Al-Lataminah where it has been accused of being responsible for 200 civilian deaths in artillery fire from a hill it occupied, and of recruiting child soldiers.
+On the other hand, the town of Mhardeh was also the repeated target of mortar and artillery shelling from opposition factions which have killed almost 100 civilians by September 2018.